-Government of Sikkim initiated Social Audit in the year 2007-08 as envisaged in the Mahatma Gandhi National Rural Employment Guarantee Act (MGNREGA), 2005 (Rule 17).
-Thereafter in compliance to MGNREGA Audit of Scheme Rules, 2011, the State Government established Social Audit Unit (SAU) by designating one Non-Governmental Organisation (NGO) as SAU in December 2011.
+Government of Sikkim initiated Social Audit in 2007-08 as envisaged (Rule 17) in Mahatma Gandhi National Rural Employment Guarantee Act (MGNREGA), 2005 (Rule 17).
+Thereafter in compliance to MGNREGA Audit of Scheme Rules, 2011 the State Government established Social Audit Unit (SAU) by designating one Non-Governmental Organisation (NGO) as SAU in December 2011.
 An independent Social Audit Director was also appointed (December 2012) to head the SAU.
-Four District Resource Institutes (DRIs) have also been designated in four districts.
-During 2015-16, a total of 176 GPs were covered under Social Audit with involvement of State Resource Persons5, District Resource Persons6 and beneficiaries.
+Four District Resource Institutes had also been designated in four districts.
+During 2016-17, a total of 176 GPs were covered under Social Audit with involvement of State Resource Persons5, District Resource Persons6 and beneficiaries.
 The Social Audit was fully functional in the State with independent SAU and full time Director of SAU with adequate number of resource persons at State and district levels.

-Analysis revealed that although Social Audit was institutionalised as per the Audit of Scheme Rules, 2011 and audit of GPs were taken up; the follow-up mechanism was not adequate.
-As a result, out of 2,485 issues raised only 817 issues were redressed representing 33 per cent of the total issue raised during 2015-16 as of September 2016.
-Similarly, the recovery of amount pointed out in Social Audit was also negligible at 12 per cent (₹ 8.24 lakh out of ₹ 68.48 lakh) during 2015-16 as of September 2016.
-Unless urgent action is initiated by the State Government, the benefits envisaged in the Audit of Scheme Rules, 2011 towards institutionalising Social Audit would not be achieved in full.
+Analysis revealed that although Social Audit was institutionalised as per the MGNREGA Audit of Scheme Rules, 2011 and audit of GPs were taken up; the follow-up mechanism was not adequate.
+As a result, out of 2,163 issues raised, only 271 issues (13 per cent) were redressed as of March 2017.
+Similarly, the recovery of amount pointed out in Social Audit was also negligible at 12 per cent (₹ 0.46 lakh out of ₹ 37.61 lakh) as of March 2017.
+Until urgent action is initiated by the State Government, the benefits envisaged in the Audit of Scheme Rules, 2011 towards institutionalising Social Audit would not be achieved in full.